-From the vehicle's perspective, let $S^{(n,l)}$ be the number of available spaces after passengers alighting from vehicle $l$ at station $n$, $G^{(n,l)}$ the number of remaining passengers on vehicle $l$ after passengers alighting at station $n$.
+To describe the same interaction from the vehicle side, let $S^{(n,l)}$ be the number of available spaces after passengers alight from vehicle $l$ at station $n$, and let $G^{(n,l)}$ be the number of passengers who remain onboard.
 By definition,

-where $C$ is the capacity of vehicles.
-Denote $V^{(n,l)}$ as the vehicle load (i.e., number of onboard passengers) when vehicle $l$ departs station $n$ (i.e., the vehicle load when it arrives at station $n+1$).
-Then, the number of alighting passengers from vehicle $l$ at station $n$ given $V^{(n-1,l)}$ follows a binomial distribution:
+where $C$ is the vehicle capacity.
+Let $V^{(n,l)}$ denote the vehicle load when vehicle $l$ departs station $n$, which is also its load when it arrives at station $n+1$.
+Conditional on $V^{(n-1,l)}$, the number of passengers who alight from vehicle $l$ at station $n$ follows a binomial distribution.